CinEb/surf-project/README.md

 npm run build
 ```

-### If you want to compile and deploy in other repository vue.config.js
+### If you want to compile and deploy in other repository use vue.config.js

 ```
 publicPath: process.env.NODE_ENV === 'production'